20 Must-See Non-Traditional Wedding Guest Book Alternatives

-Write instructions on a chalk board asking guests to “Send you Across the World” by writing their names and a favorite world destination – what a fun idea AND it will create an instant bucket list for travel!
+Write instructions on a chalkboard asking guests to “Send you Across the World” by writing their names and a favorite world destination – what a fun idea AND it will create an instant bucket list for travel!
 You could also ask them to leave you some “Worldly Advice!”

 15. Tree Wood Wedding Guest Book

 A rustic wedding needs a guest book to match the theme and nothing says “rustic” like an old tree.
-Use large wood slice, burn, paint or carve names of Bride & Groom and the wedding date, have guests sign on the wood.
+Use large wood slice, burn, paint or carve names of the Bride & Groom and the wedding date, and have guests sign on the wood.
 After the wedding, turn it into wall art or a coffee/side table.

 16. Wishing Tree Guestbook

 Place beautiful cherry blossom, manzanita, or magnolia branches in a pot.
-Make cards with ribbons attached and ask guests to write their well wishes or advice and hang the cards on the branches.
-After the wedding, you can pluck to the advice cards one by one and read their sweet messages.
+Make cards with ribbons attached and ask guests to write their good wishes or advice and hang the cards on the branches.
+After the wedding, you can pluck the advice cards one by one and read their sweet messages.

 17. Guest Book Serving Tray